pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Shaddowhammer/Volar.md

 When roleplaying Volar, emphasize his determination to resurrect his family at any cost, even if it means sacrificing others or crossing moral boundaries.

 ## Backstory
 Volar was once Tarwin Althammer, a great paladin who served in the ongoing war wielding Shaddowbane artifact armor.
 He had a wife in enemy territory whom he would visit during downtime.
 Tragically, their daughter was murdered; soon after, his wife died from heartbreak.
-Blaming himself for their deaths, Volar retired as General and started studying resurrection rituals.
-Naruun used Volar's grief to manipulate him into becoming a pawn for his own release.
+Blaming himself for their deaths, Volar retired as General and started studying resurrection rituals. [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] used Volar's grief to manipulate him into becoming a pawn for his own release.
 The Fulfiller planted evidence of the Turnback ritual, which Volar believed would restore his family and everyone who died in the war.
-In reality, it would only free Naruun from imprisonment.
+In reality, it would only free [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] from imprisonment.

 Volar co-founded The Gifted with the secret goal of fulfilling the Turnback ritual but later separated from them due to their insufficient progress.
 Harnessing the powers of another Old God, Ilsensine, he founded The Shaddowhammer to complete the ritual at any cost.

 ## Role in the campaign
 Volar can serve as an antagonist whose actions are driven by grief and deception.
-Players may find themselves trying to thwart his attempts at completing the Turnback ritual while also uncovering the truth behind Naruun's manipulation.
+Players may find themselves trying to thwart his attempts at completing the Turnback ritual while also uncovering the truth behind [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]]'s manipulation.

 ## Relations
 - Born in Trollbans Hold